allinspiration/allin-passionbot/README.md

   # your code here
 ```

-The `robot` parameter is an instance of your robot friend.
+The `robot` parameter is an instance of Passionbot.
 At this point, we can start scripting up some awesomeness.

 ## Hearing and responding

 Since this is a chat bot, the most common interactions are based on messages.
-Hubot can `hear` messages said in a room or `respond` to messages directly addressed at it.
+Passionbot can `hear` messages said in a room or `respond` to messages directly addressed at it.
 Both methods take a regular expression and a callback function as parameters.
 For example:

 ```coffeescript
 module.exports = (robot) ->